neburtron/Lord-Game/README.md

 - Probably a good idea to work out what the core values are, and add them to some extent (values the player has to manage like gold, pops, etc.)
 - retcon / reroll command
+- Fix formatting so there's not :'s before stuff and any other issues that pop up

 2 - Saves
 From there I am going to focus on save data.
 This is a pretty narritive focused game where what happens is generated as you go.
 Saving your stuff is pretty important.
 This is going to take some time, while rewriting Conversation.py I had saving in mind and know how user interactions through that script are going to happen.